Nitin Sahrawat

-Nitin Sahrawat (Born 13 August 1981), is an Indian actor, a social activist, and the Editor in Chief of Atal Indians Magazine.
-Sahrawat is the creator of Atal Indian Project, which aims at creating multiple Urban forest named Atal Vatika, in cities and towns of India.
-He is the Managing Director of QuiteLit Digital.
+Nitin Sahrawat (born 13 August 1981), is an Indian film-television actor, registered lawyer, and entrepreneur.
+He is the founder of the Ayurvedic cosmetics and perfumery company BestIndian Luxuries, under which he has created and trademarked several brands including Moviestar, Elixir of Youth, and GlowPotion.
+Sahrawat is also known for his environmental work, including the creation of the Atal Vatika urban forest, as well as his extensive career in television commercials and series.

 Early life and education

-Sahrawat was born in a family of academicians, with his mother being a professor and his father an attorney, and did his schooling from Brightlands School and St. Joseph's Academy, Dehradun.
+Sahrawat was born in Dehradun to a family of academicians; his mother was a professor and his father an attorney.
+He attended Brightlands School and St. Joseph's Academy, Dehradun.
+He initially pursued a degree in Mechanical Engineering at Bapuji Institute of Engineering & Technology in Karnataka before leaving to begin a career in modeling and acting in Mumbai.

-Subsequently, he pursued Mechanical Engineering at Bapuji Institute of Engineering & Technology, Davangere, Karnataka.
-Sahrawat opted out of the degree after first year, citing disillusionment with the Indian education system as the primary reason; and left for Mumbai to pursue a career in modeling and acting.
+In his late thirties, after stepping away from his acting career, Sahrawat returned to academia.
+He completed a three-year Bachelor of Arts degree with high distinction, earning a score that placed him on the first merit list for the LLB program at D.A.V.
+Post Graduate College, Dehradun.
+He continued his studies to become a registered lawyer in his forties while simultaneously building his company.

 Career

 Modelling

 Nitin started his modelling career in 2002 with a print campaign for Standard Chartered and in the following years he went on to become one of the most visible faces on Indian television, with TV commercials for brands including Tide, Pillsbury Company, Maruti 800, Hyundai Santro, LG Electronics, Hero MotoCorp, Ariel, Tropicana Products and Sunsilk.
 As a result of Indian economy opening up in 1990s (1990s in India) international brands started devising strategies of entering the lucrative Indian market.
 Nitin Sahrawat was the face of many such launches in India, including his commercial for Pedigree Petfoods, Nokia N72 and Tetley.

 In 2004 Samsung rolled out a big budget campaign to commemorate Indian cricket team's tour of Pakistan, which was one of the biggest sporting event of the Indian subcontinent as the two nations had resumed sporting ties after a long gap.
 Sahrawat acted in this campaign which was named "Jeet Lo Dil" (Win Hearts).
 As a result of this campaign he became popular in Pakistan too, and in spite of Pakistan Government's official ban on using Indian actors for Pakistani ad campaigns, he later went on to act in numerous Pakistani TV commercials.

 His TV commercial for Indian Oil Corporation won the IDPA (Indian Documentary Producers' Association) and RAPA (Radio & TV Advertising Practitioners Association of India) Awards in 2005.
 In 2010 Cannes Lions winner director duo Nic Osborne and Sune Maroni directed a Fiat Punto TV commercial starring Nitin Sahrawat which went on to win numerous awards including Creative ABBY 2011 and Adfest 2011.
 Other acclaimed directors who have often worked with Sahrawat include Pradeep Sarkar, Shantanu Bagchi, Oni Sen, Arjun Mukherjee, Manav Menon, Aniket Shirke, Prahlad Kakkar, Ram Madhvani, Abhinay Deo, V. K. Prakash, E. Nivas, Pankaj Parashar and Abhijit Chaudhuri (Dadu).